Acute Cholecystitis Quiz

 Abdominal pain that worsens after meals

-Treatment involves antibiotics and pain medications.
-Patients may be asked to fast and have fluids given by a needle in the vein - this will help to rest the gallbladder.
-Some patients may need a procedure to remove a stone, or surgery to remove the gallbladder.
+Treatment includes antibiotics and pain medications.
+Patients may be asked to fast and receive fluids through a needle in the vein to help rest the gallbladder.
+Some patients may need a procedure to remove a stone or surgery to remove the gallbladder.

 References